Best Things to do on Great Keppel Island

 Every cabin has an outdoor area.
 They all have a queen room and bunk beds or single beds in the second bedroom.

 There are 22 motel-style garden or palm rooms which sleep 2-4 people.
 These rooms include an ensuite, bar fridge, tea and coffee-making facilities, and AC.
-These rooms are perfect for couples or friends looking for a cheap but comfortable place to stay at Great Keppel Island.
+These rooms are perfect for couples or friends looking for a inexpensive (they are basic) but comfortable place to stay at Great Keppel Island.

 Although these rooms do not have self-catering facilities, they are only a 2-minute walk away from the Bar and Bistro.

-Sleeping up to 3 or 5 people, the newly renovated Putney Place Studios are just a 2-minute walk from Putney Beach.
+Sleeping up to 1 or 3 people, the newly renovated Putney Place Studios are just a 2-minute walk from Putney Beach.
 The studios include a queen bed, sofa bed, and a basic kitchenette and ensuite.

 A Frame and Hideaway House